Raven Cliff falls waterfall at Caesars Head State Park in Upstate South Carolina

 It’s easy to get lost in nature here!

+The Upstate region is such a hidden gem for leaf peepers and hikers.
+This park is no exception.
 As this is a hardwood forest, the leaf peeping is pretty amazing during the peak of fall (usually mid November).
 Bright golden and reddish hues surround you on both sides of the trail.
-An abundance of hickory and oak trees easily makes this one of the best fall foliage destinations in the Upstate.
+An abundance of hickory and oak trees easily makes this one of the best fall foliage destinations in the Blue Ridge region.

 Red fall foliage at Caesars Head State Park in Upstate SC